Kenkron/SampleCode/readme.md

 A set of example programs and build/execute scripts for different languages.
 Programs written in different languages will work the same.
 These programs are meant to demonstrate basic funtionality for reference.

+Each language should be in its own folder.
+This folder should include source and resources for all examples.
+It should contain a file named `run` which contains the commands for running the examples, and a file named `makefile`, which should be a build script.
+A build script is not required for languages that are not typically compiled.
+Comments in the run file should be commented with #, such that they execute in bash (this is for clarity; run files should not be designed specifically for execution).

 HelloWorld
 ----------